Queenborough Fishery Trust

 Overview

-The Queenborough Fishery Trust was established in 1937 when a trust was formed to manage shoreline and seabed properties.
-It became an independent registered charity in 2015 and recently transitioned to a Charitable Incorporated Organisation (CIO).
+The Queenborough Fishery Trust has a long history dating back to 1937 when a trust was formed to manage shoreline and seabed properties.
+The decision to re-establish as an independent registered charity was made in early 2015, with the Charitable Incorporated Organisation (CIO) being registered on 26th April 2018 and assets transferred on 29th April 2019.
 With an annual income of approximately £194,000, the trust generates revenue primarily through leasing properties it owns, particularly to Peel Ports for vehicle storage and wind farm oversailing rights.
-The charity operates with 8 trustees, no paid staff, and minimal overhead costs, allowing it to maximize funds available for grant-making.
+The charity operates with 9 trustees, no paid staff, and minimal overhead costs, allowing it to maximise funds available for grant-making.
 The trust focuses on supporting the Swale area, with particular emphasis on Queenborough, helping poor, sick, or disabled people and providing recreational, leisure-time, and educational facilities for local residents.

 Funding Priorities

-The trust operates a single grant program with quarterly decision-making meetings.
+The trust operates a single grant programme with quarterly decision-making meetings.
 Applications are accepted on a rolling basis throughout the year.
-Both individuals and organizations can apply, though most grants are awarded to organizations.
-Individual applications are considered when supported by an appropriate organization.
+Both individuals and organisations can apply, though most grants are awarded to organisations.
+Individual applications are considered when supported by an appropriate organisation.

 Priority Areas